-When you're pouring a cocktail, what's the first ingredient that goes into the glass?
+When you pour a drink, what's the first ingredient that goes into the glass?
 Many people are inclined to lead with the liquor because it's the most important ingredient.
-But if something goes wrong—you accidentally pour too much lime juice, for instance—you may have just wasted a shot of booze (and money).
-While you may not give it a second thought, the order that you pour a cocktail's ingredients is definitely something to consider.
+However, if something goes wrong—you accidentally pour too much lime juice, for instance—you need to make adjustments to bring the drink's flavor back into balance.
+While you may not give it a second thought, the order that you pour a cocktail's ingredients is something to consider.

 The Order of the Pour

-The instructions for most cocktail recipes are very simple.
-They typically state something like: "Pour the ingredients into a cocktail shaker filled with ice."
-That's extremely vague and doesn't indicate what should go into the shaker first, the spirits or the mixers.
+The instructions for most cocktail recipes are straightforward, stating something like: "Pour the ingredients into a cocktail shaker filled with ice."
+That's extremely vague and doesn't indicate what should go into the shaker first.
+Is it the spirits or the mixers?

 Always First, Always Last

-There are two types of drinks that require certain ingredients to be added first and last: muddled drinks and those with sparkling beverages.
+Two styles of drinks require certain ingredients to be added first and last: muddled cocktails and those with sparkling beverages.

-When muddling a cocktail, you will always combine the muddled ingredients in the bottom of your cocktail shaker or glass first.
-After muddling, the remaining ingredients are added.
-For instance, when making a mojito, you'll add the sugar, mint, and a splash of club soda to the glass, muddle them, then add the lime and rum.
+- When muddling a cocktail, you will always combine the muddled ingredients first.
+For instance, when making a mojito, you'll add the sugar, mint, and a splash of club soda to the glass, muddle, then add the lime, rum, and more soda.

-In the majority of cocktails that include soda, sparkling wine, or any similar "topper," that ingredient is added last to ensure the drinker enjoys the most effervescent cocktail.
-All of the other ingredients create a base for the drink.
-For example, the mimosa begins by pouring orange liqueur and orange juice.
-Champagne is then poured finish it off and the bubbles help mix the drink.
+- In most cocktails that include soda, sparkling wine, or any carbonated "topper," that ingredient is added last to ensure the drinker enjoys the most effervescent cocktail.
+The mimosa is a great example: After pouring the orange liqueur and orange juice, Champagne tops it off, and the bubbles help mix the drink.

 Scenario 1: Cheapest Leads

-The "cheapest leads" theory is one possible approach to mixing cocktails.
-It's a little old-school and is based on a cost-conscious bar manager's train of thought.
-If something goes bad in the pour—you add too much cranberry juice or crack a sour egg—you are not wasting your most expensive ingredient, the liquor.
+The "cheapest leads" theory is one approach to mixing noncarbonated cocktails.
+It's a bit old-school and based on a cost-conscious bar manager's train of thought.
+If something goes bad in the pour—you add too much cranberry juice or crack a sour egg—you're not wasting the liquor, which is the most expensive ingredient.

-- If you accidentally overpour the spirit, you will either have to add a mixer to bring the drink back into balance or end up serving a "burnt" cocktail that is too strong.
+The main issue with this method is when you accidentally overpour the spirit.
+You will either have to add a mixer to balance the drink's flavor or end up serving a "burnt" cocktail that is too strong.

 - Dash (enhancers)

-DeGroff's theory is that in sour drinks you pour your sweet and sour first (using a jigger for precise measurement) to obtain a balance between the two strongest elements of the finished drink.
-He says, "Those two ingredients set the stage for a cocktail, after that it's just how strong you want it."
-Further adaptation comes from that "dash" or the flavor enhancers, such as bitters, to personalize the drink.
+DeGroff's theory is that you pour the sweet and sour first (using a jigger for precise measurement) to obtain a balance between the two strongest elements.
+He says, "Those two ingredients set the stage for a cocktail.
+After that, it's just how strong you want it."
+Further adaptation comes from the "dash" of flavor enhancers, such as bitters, to personalize the drink.

-Furthermore, DeGroff strongly suggests that if you are free pouring to use a clear mixing glass instead of the shaker tin.
+Furthermore, DeGroff strongly suggests using a clear mixing glass instead of the shaker tin when free-pouring.
 This allows you to see how much you have poured.
-Experienced bartenders can eyeball this with surprising accuracy, though it takes years of practice to consistently pull it off.
+Experienced bartenders can eyeball this with surprising accuracy, though it takes years of practice to pull it off consistently.

-A sanitary way to test a cocktail's taste and balance is to use a straw.
-Place a finger on one end as you dip the other end into the drink.
-This will suck up a small amount of liquid which you can then drop on your tongue to test the flavor.
+A sanitary way to test a cocktail's taste and balance is to use a straw: Dip one end of the straw into the drink and place a finger on the other end to suck up a small amount of liquid.
+Drop this on your tongue to test the flavor.

 Scenario 2: Spirits First

-The "spirits first" approach is far more common today.
-It's how most bartenders build cocktails.
-You start with the spirit then add liqueurs, mixers, and enhancers on top of it.
+The "spirits first" approach is far more common today, and it's how most bartenders build cocktails.
+You start with the spirit, then add liqueurs, mixers, and enhancers: